Part One - The First Year

 Every so often I would be able to surprise one on the phone by putting my phone on private and usually the reason given was batshit bonkers.
-For example, one customer told me he wasn’t going to pay because I used black text to write his resume and he found black depressing which would make the employer think he was a depressed person.
+For example, one customer told me he wasn’t going to pay because I used black text to write his work and he found black depressing which would make people think he was a depressed person.
 Did he think the text should be hot pink?
 I never managed to find out……..

 I always sent out feedback forms to my clients (paid and non-paid) and the feedback was awesome.
 But not a single time did a non-paying customer ever fill out the feedback from which was kind of weird since they were the ones that supposedly had complaints.